-- 1. Understand the Criteria and Expectations at Your Institution - Develop an Action Plan at Least Two to Three Years Prior to Application - 3.
-Track Achievements in Detail in the Format Required for Promotion Dossier - 4.
-Seek Out Faculty Guidance on Promotion and Look at Examples of Dossiers - 5.
-Identify One or More Mentors and Meet with Them Regularly - Ensure Your Personal Statement Emphasizes Your Achievements and Explains Gaps - Seek Feedback and Have Your Dossier Reviewed by Senior Colleagues
+- 6. Track Achievements in Detail in the Format Required for Dossier - 7.
+Seek Out Faculty Guidance and Look at Examples of Dossiers - 8.
+Identify One or More Mentors and Meet with Them Regularly - 9.
+Ensure Your Personal Statement Emphasizes Your Achievements and Explains Gaps - 10.Seek Feedback and Have Your Dossier Reviewed by Senior Colleagues